- About the RGraph software

 - About canvas text

-- Contact information
+- Contact information and support

 About the RGraph software